 Contact us if you need additional support or advice related to salary costs in your grant application.

-You may only use the exceptions in our policy for one individual per award.
-You may include multiple early career researchers per grant if they are named research staff.
+You may only use the exceptions in our policy for one individual per award if they meet the criteria as set out in the policy.

 Our policy allows for the funding of NHS professionals such as: